hapax/hapax.github.io/assets/form.md

 this is the only way to formulate them?
 Not at all!
-There are two other distinct but equivalent formulations of classical mechanics, explaining the same things, making the same predictions, so in an important sense, *describing the same natural patterns*.
+There are two other distinct but equivalent formulations of classical mechanics, called Lagrangian and Hamiltonian mechanics, which explain the same things, making the same predictions, and so *describe the same natural patterns*.
 This suggests to me that although patterns are discovered, *formalisms are invented*.
 To adopt some mathematical language, a pattern is the equivalence